anoadragon453/092918.xyz/how/pleroma.md

 ## Access

-Request-only.
-Contact our staff to get access.
+Public.
+See details below how to get access.

 ## Details

-Your account will be registered at [Ministry of Moonbutt Science](https://ministry.moonbutt.Science).
+Come to do shitpost about ponies with us at [Ministry of Moonbutt Science](https://ministry.moonbutt.Science)!
+You'll be asked for easy Kocaptcha during registation.